trufflesuite/trufflesuite.com/src/docs/truffle/getting-started/debugging-your-contracts.md

 Quit the debugger.

+### (r) reset

+Reset the debugger to the beginning of the transaction.

 ### (b) set a breakpoint

-This command allows you to set breakpoints for any line in any of your source files (see [examples](#-c-continue-until-breakpoint) below).
+This command allows you to set breakpoints for any line in any of your source files (see [examples](#adding-and-removing-breakpoints) below).
+These can be given by line number; by relative line number; by line number in a specified source file; or one may simply add a breakpoint at the current point in the code.

 ### (B) remove a breakpoint

-This command allows you to remove any of your existing breakpoints (see [example](#-c-continue-until-breakpoint) below).
+This command allows you to remove any of your existing breakpoints, with the same syntax as for adding them (see [example](#adding-and-removing-breakpoints) below).
+Type "B all" to remove all breakpoints.

 ### (c) continue until breakpoint